soumiiow/presto/presto-docs/src/main/sphinx/presto_cpp/plugin/function_plugin.rst

    * ``nameSpace``: optional field. omitting this field gives the function the default namespace similarly to the function registeration. must match the namespace of the function.
    * ``docString``, ``routineCharacteristics``, ``functionKind``: collected for checking metadata.

-5. Set the ``plugin.config`` property to the path of Json config.
-Instructions to set the property in :doc:`../plugin`.
+5. Set the ``plugin.config`` property to the path of the Json configuration file created in Step 4.
+See :doc:`../plugin`.